 Because Spacca Napoli in Ravenswood is off the beaten path, and the space is small, a low-key dinner here feels intimate.
 You’ll find brick walls, cans of tomatoes on display, a wood-burning oven - and, most importantly, authentic Neapolitan pizzas.
 It’s also in the kind of tree-lined neighborhood that you can go for a very cute walk in afterward.

-Mi Tocaya is a low-key place where you can have a fun, interesting Mexican meal without spending a ton of money.
+Mi Tocaya is a laidback place where you can have a fun Mexican meal without spending a ton of money.
 Their menu doesn’t give descriptions of any of the dishes, so you and your date can work together to figure out what you’re going to eat - and there are plenty of creative things to try (like the peanut butter e lengua, which is beef tongue and peanut salsa).
-If you’re not feeling adventurous, they also have you covered with some excellent tacos and burritos.
+Plus, the menu also has you covered with some excellent tacos and burritos.
 Whatever you decide to eat, you’ll have a good time here.

 Italian is a classic date night option.
 We’ve all seen The Lady & the Tramp.
 But a violinist showing up at your table on the second date is awkward (and creepy), and you’re probably not going out with a cartoon cocker spaniel.
 So it’s a good idea to have a reliable neighborhood joint in your back pocket that’s nice, but not overkill.
-This is what you get at Bar Roma in Andersonville - simple, great Italian food, and it feels cozy despite the fact that it’s pretty big.
-The pastas are made in-house - the cacio e pepe is fantastic, but you also can’t go wrong with the day’s special.
+That’s the situation at Bar Roma in Andersonville, which has simple, great Italian food, and feels cozy despite the fact that it’s pretty big.
+The pastas are made in-house, and while the cacio e pepe is fantastic, you also can’t go wrong with the day’s special.

 Heavy Southern food sounds like a risky proposition for an early-in-the-game date - it’s a more obvious choice for when you’ve reached the “go home and put on stretchy pants” stage of the relationship.
 But Pearl’s in Edgewater feels like an upscale sports bar that just happens to serve Southern food.
-You’ll find a mix of Cajun classics, like po’boys and jambalaya, as well as some smaller bar snacks and salads.
+You’ll find po’boys and jambalaya, as well as some smaller bar snacks and salads.
 It’s a casual spot with good energy and solid drinks, and plenty of TVs to stare at if you run out of things to say.

-This West Town brewpub is located in a remodeled old theater, which will give you something to talk about for at least three minutes if you’re feeling nervous.
+This West Town brew pub is located in a remodeled old theater, which will give you something to talk about for at least three minutes if you’re feeling nervous.
 The open and airy space feels historical but still modern, with cool steampunk light fixtures and brewing vats visible in the back.
-The food and beer are both solid - there are interesting bar snacks like fried giardiniere and chili popcorn, and the burger is fantastic.
+The food and beer are both solid - there are interesting bar snacks like fried giardiniera and chili popcorn, and the burger is fantastic.

 5 Rabanitos is a Mexican restaurant in Pilsen putting out some seriously great food, and if your date can’t appreciate it, you may want to reconsider your future together.
 It’s affordable, BYOB, and always very crowded.
 So you should do some planning ahead, and get a reservation.
-Don’t be put off by the cheesy neon signs in the window - they’re actually pretty big on aesthetics here, and they take plating very seriously.
 There’s a great selection of tacos as well as a huge vegetarian menu, and they make their own tortillas in-house.